Marijuana DUI: What You Need to Know

 About the Joy of Life Clinic

 The Joy of Life Clinic offers administrative mental health services and treatments and customizes our services to meet your needs or your loved ones' specific needs.
 The clinicians will pinpoint current challenges in your first meeting and strategize the best solutions.
+We can also provide psychological evaluations for court or other hearing for those facing DUI and other charges.

 Visit us today!